ErickLuizA/rn-weather-app/README.md

 ## :clipboard: Description

-SkyKow is a weather app built with react native
+rn-weather-app is a weather app built with react native

 ## :building_construction: Technologies